-Why Russian and Eastern European Studies?
+Why Russian and East European Studies?

 The Department of Slavic Languages and Literatures offers a range of courses in Russian, Polish and Czech languages, literatures and cultures.
 Introduction to Russian Literature remains one of the most popular courses at Northwestern University.
 Tolstoy, Dostoevsky, Chekhov, Bulgakov: Russia's great writers explore the philosophical. political, and psychological issues that have shaped the modern world.